7/30/2024

 speaker

 Great.
 Thank you.
 Good morning.
-I had a first question was just on the rate environment and how do you think about relative to your expectations, how things have transpired.
-Obviously, you have responded in terms of based back to the last quarter in terms of resetting your CAPEX outlook.
-I'm just curious how you have seen the industry as a whole respond and accordingly, so it's basically looking back in terms of how rates perform relative to your expectations and how you are expecting that to play out as we look through the balance of the year.
-Again, we will start again on rental rates.
+I guess the first question was just on the rate environment and how do you think about relative to your expectations how things have transpired.
+Obviously you have responded in terms of based back to the last quarter in terms of, of resetting your, your CapEx, uh, kind of outlook.
+I'm just curious how, how you've seen the industry as a whole, uh, you know, kind of respond and, and accordingly.
+So it's basically looking back in terms of how rates perform relative to, to your expectations and, and how you, how you're expecting that, uh, to, to play out as we look through the balance of the year.
+Um, Again, we'll start again on rental rates.
 Thanks.

 speaker